 Much to his later chagrin, he agreed.
 My dad became the "medical expert" for books such as Drawing on the Right Side of the Brain.
 (A book I love, but which isn't 100 percent empirically correct from a neuroscientific perspective.)
 Later, my father regretted that he'd publicly identified himself with the "right brain" being the seat of creativity.
 But it was too late; the genie was out of the bottle.
 And there was no way he could reverse the juggernaut of people associating the right brain of the cerebral cortex with creativity.

 Throughout 2005, my dad and I worked together to create a new split-brain model that focused on the salient divide in the brain being between both hemispheres of the cerebrum (Latin for "brain") and both hemispheres of the cerebellum (Latin for "little brain").
 After his death in 2007, I continued to keep my antennae up for new research linking the importance of functional connectivity between all four hemispheres.

 One day in 2009, as I was walking home from the gym, I bumped into my friend Maria on the street.
 Maria is a poet.
-She asked me what I was up to, and I began telling her about my research on the daily habits of creative people, and how I had a hunch that physical activity was a key to creating "superfluidity."
-And I told her that I was working on a book proposal entitled Origins of Imagination.
+She asked me what I was up to...
+I told her about my research on the daily habits of creative people and how I had a hunch that physical activity was key to creating a state of "superfluidity," which I view as the highest tier of flow or being "in the zone."
+I also told her that I was working on the proposal for a book, Origins of Imagination.